I’m Basic Keelboat Sailing Certified (ASA 101) ⚓

 Here’s the “First Charter Agreement” you’ll be signing on day one.

-If you're interested in moving onto the next step in the program, Intermediate Coastal Cruising, (sometimes call Bareboat Charter Class) you need 8 charters with you as captain on record.
+If you're interested in moving onto the next step in the program, Intermediate Coastal Cruising, (sometimes call Bareboat Charter Class) you need 7 charters plus HWE (high wind endorsement) with you as captain on record.
 So give us a call and start scheduling your charters now!

-Intermediate Coastal Cruising is taught on two different boats to maximize your sailing experience with all different sizes in the bay.
-On the first day we put you on a Catalina 320, a beautiful cruising boat.
-On the 2nd you're aboard the J/105, a top of the line racing vessel that will surely invigorate your sailing mojo.
+Intermediate Coastal Cruising is taught on the J/105, a top of the line racing vessel that will surely invigorate your sailing mojo.
 ICC is a two day course starting at 9am and ending at 5pm.
 Much like BCC we have a heavy emphasis on safety.
 Typically you’ll start the class crawling through the boat and learning all the ins and outs...then straight out onto the water for a long, fun day of sailing!
+ASA 105 Coastal Navigation is pre-requisite to your ASA 104 certificate being issued.
+Coastal Navigation is a self-paced, self-study course that is easy, fun and one of the better life skills you can master!

 I’m Bareboat Charter Certified (ASA 104 Intermediate Coastal Cruising) ⚓

-After passing Intermediate Coastal Cruising You’ll then be eligible to join our fantastic TimeShare Sailing Program which includes two GREAT large yachts, the J/105 ‘Wonder’ and the Beautiful Beneteau 37 ‘Valkyrie.’
+After passing Intermediate Coastal Cruising You’ll then be eligible to join our fantastic TimeShare Sailing Program which includes three GREAT large yachts, the sailing yachts J/105 ‘Wonder,’ the Beautiful Beneteau 37 ‘Valkyrie’ and the motor yacht 'SeaBee'

 You’re now eligible to charter everything in the Spinnaker Sailing fleet, East of the Golden Gate Bridge.
 You will also find chartering everywhere else on the planet much easier.
 It’s imperative that you log every single sailing day, even the ones where you’re crewing.
 You don’t know, perhaps one day you’ll want to get your US Coast Guard Captains license and you’ll need to document 360 8 hour days at sea to get your first rating.